-(Benchmark mean = 2.5)
+(Benchmark mean =2.5)

 Table 3 revealed that the respondents were aware that the use of condoms could reduce the risk of HIV/AIDs with a mean score of (2.90).
 Moreover, the respondents were aware that HIV/AIDS can be contracted through the sharing of infected sharp objects with a mean score of (2.97).
 The respondents knew that HIV/AIDs can be transmitted through sexual contact with an infected person with a mean score of (3.03).
 The participants had adequate knowledge that HIV/AIDs can be transmitted to newborn babies by infected pregnant mothers with a score mean of (2.96).
 In addition, the respondents had a slide mean (2.65) on counselling and testing to reduce the spread of HIV/AIDs and also had a slide mean (2.69) on early medication can prevent progression to AIDs.
-However, the respondents show a lack of knowledge that antiretroviral medication can reduce the likelihood of contracting HIV/AIDs with a below mean score of (2.17) and that pre-exposure prophylaxis can prevent HIV/AIDs infection with a below mean score of (2.16), and behaviour change programme intervention can reduce the dangers of contracting HIV/AIDs with a below mean score of (2.48).
+However, the respondents show a lack of knowledge that antiretroviral medication can reduce the likelihood of contracting HIV/AIDs with a below mean score of (2.17) and that pre-exposure prophylaxis can prevent HIV/AIDs infection with a below mean score of (1.98).
+Furthermore, the respondents are not aware that voluntary male medical circumcision is another option for preventing HIV/AIDs infection with a below mean score of (2.16), and behaviour change programme intervention can reduce the dangers of contracting HIV/AIDs with a below mean score of (2.48).
 The aggregate mean score of 2.60 with a standard deviation of 0.96 which is higher than the benchmark (2.50) implied that the subject could be said to Slide knowledge of HIV/AID prevention strategies.